01

 La Cachette

-Extension and renovation of a hotel originally designed by the famous architect Charlotte Perriand in the ski resort Arc 1600.
+Extension and renovation of a hotel in Arc 1600 designed by Charlotte Perriand.

-The Hotel La Cachette is a landmark in the construction of Arc 1600 by the famous architect Charlotte Perriand in the 1970s.
-Awarded the “Architecture Contemporaine Remarquable” label, the challenge is to transform and modernize this building and make it more user-friendly by building on the existing architecture, while preserving Charlotte Perriand’s heritage.
+La Cachette Hotel is an iconic site from the development of Arc 1600, led by the renowned architect Charlotte Perriand in the 1970s.
+Labeled as Remarkable Contemporary Architecture, the challenge is to transform and modernize this building and make it more user-friendly by building on the existing architecture, while preserving Charlotte Perriand’s legacy.

-Friendly Hotel, the owner and operator, wants to create a hotel that lives with the seasons and is turned towards nature.
-Charlotte Perriand was keen to open up the building to the landscape, particularly through framed views.
-For this project, we deliberately chose to bring the landscape inside, to insinuate paths, to recompose paths, to create a dialogue between inside and outside like a mirror effect.
+Friendly Hotel, the owner and operator, aims to create a hotel that evolves with the seasons and is oriented toward nature.
+Charlotte Perriand was deeply committed to opening architecture to the landscape, notably through framed views.
+For this project, we have deliberately chosen to bring the landscape inside, to suggest pathways, to recompose trails, and to create a dialogue between the interior and exterior—like a mirror effect.

 Client : Friendly Hôtel